dildeolupbiten/TkAstroDb/README.md

 ![img13](https://user-images.githubusercontent.com/29302909/96900630-fd2c7380-149a-11eb-826c-0d1cfc60b9fb.png)

-The default values of the **Orb Factors** can be seen above.
+The default values of the **Orb Factors** could be seen above.
 However if users change the values, the changed values would be used as the default values for next calculations.

-**13.** When users completed selecting the options they want, they could start the process of finding the observed values.
+**13.** When users completed selecting the options they want, they could start the process of finding observed values.
 In order to do that, users should come to the **Calculations** menu cascade then click the **Find Observed Values** menu button.
 Immediately, the calculation would start and users could watch the progress at the main window.

 ![img14](https://user-images.githubusercontent.com/29302909/96901528-108c0e80-149c-11eb-99ca-a8caa9c64130.png)